2G spectrum case: Joint parliamentary committee

 The JPC consisted of half United Progressive Alliance members and half opposition members.
 Twelve were from the Lok Sabha, and eight from the Rajya Sabha.
 Of the Lok Sabha MPs, eight were from the Congress Party and four from the BJP.
 The following JPC members investigated the 2G allegations:

-Verdict
+Trial Court Verdict

 On 21 December 2017, a Special CBI Court acquitted all the persons accused in the case.